Vaccination race enlists grassroots aides to fight mistrust

 Chandler said later that the meeting “made me more aware.
 Now I’m looking at it as, well, I may as well get the shot because it will help the rest of the community to not get sick.’’

 Back at the Chicago laundromat, Simmons scored a win with Theopulis Polk, a 62-year-old demolition worker he approached on the sidewalk.
-The Black, grey-bearded man readily agreed to sign up.
+The gray-bearded Black man readily agreed to sign up.
 Inside, he retrieved a wad of dog-eared paper scraps from the pocket of his faded green coveralls, fumbling to find the one where his phone number was scrawled.

-‘’I’ve been wanting to get vaccinated but I don’t have no primary doctor,’’ Polk said.
+“I’ve been wanting to get vaccinated but I don’t have no primary doctor,’’ Polk said.
 He said he knows people who’ve died from COVID-19, and works around people who don’t wear masks.
 He lives in this neighborhood, so getting to the vaccination site at nearby Saint Anthony’s won’t be difficult.

 “I’m scared of needles.
 I hate to get any kind of shots.
-But you have to,’’ Polk said. ‘’I’m not worried because I’ve got God on my side.’’
+But you have to,’’ Polk said.
+“I’m not worried because I’ve got God on my side.’’

 Follow AP Medical Writer Lindsey Tanner at @LindseyTanner.